klarna-incubator/fastlane-plugin-secrets_manager_storage/README.md

   access
 - Secret lifecycle can be tracked independently of Fastlane, enabling you to have alerts on secret age by using the secret's version metadata (e.g. Created On)
+  - certificates and mobileprovision Secrets will be tagged with `ExpiresOn` and other metadata

 > :information_source: Fastlane plugins are only automatically loaded when using a Fastfile.
 This
 > means that using a Matchfile or `fastlane match` commands will not work with this storage backing.